-74. BRACHYPTERNUS CEYLONUS, Forster.
+74. Brachypternus ceylonus, Forster.

 Peculiar to Ceylon; not uncommon near Colombo, but very numerous in the south.
-Dr. Kelaart\ says it is "found in great abun-
+Dr. Kelaart says it is "found in great abun-

-\ The results of my own collecting at Nuwara Eliya and in the neighbouring jungles during almost every month in the year oblige me frequently to receive with suspicion the notices by the late Dr. Kelaart of the occurrence of birds, and of their abundance, in that district.
+The results of my own collecting at Nuwara Eliya and in the neighbouring jungles during almost every month in the year oblige me frequently to receive with suspicion the notices by the late Dr. Kelaart of the occurrence of birds, and of their abundance, in that district.
 The subjects to which Dr. Kelaart gave his special attention were mammals and reptiles, and in these he did good work; but ornithology was a very subordinate study with him, and he rarely, if ever, used a gun.

-. dance at Nuwara Eliya;" but I have never seen it on the hills, and I have no doubt that Chrysocolaptes stricklandi, another red-backed Woodpecker already noticed, was mistaken by Dr. Kelaart for this species.
+I have no doubt that Chrysocolaptes stricklandi, another red-backed Woodpecker already noticed, was mistaken by Dr. Kelaart for this species.
 This bird especially frequents the cocoanut-trees, and is a conspicuous object as it works its way by rapid jerks up the slender trunks of these palms.
-The natives in the south call it the "Toddybird," and say it visits the palms for the sake of the toddy, which is largely collected in that and some other parts of the island.
+The natives in the south call it the "Toddy-bird," and say it visits the palms for the sake of the toddy, which is largely collected in that and some other parts of the island.
 The insects feeding on the toddy are no doubt the real attraction.
 Its principal food is ants, as is the case with all the low-country Woodpeckers, their stomachs being always found more or less crammed with these ubiquitous and troublesome insects.
 Both sexes have the red occipital crest; but the male has the top of the head sprinkled with the same colour, whilst the female has that part spotted with white.